Where do I file for Divorce if I live in Georgia?

-Georgia Divorce Law requires that you file a complaint about divorce in the Superior Court in the county where your spouse resides.
-If your spouse no longer resides in Georgia, in the county of your own residence.
-If your spouse consents, or if your spouse previously lived with you and has been gone for less than six months, you can file in your county of residence.
+Georgia Divorce Law requires that you file a complaint about divorce in Superior Court in the county where your spouse resides.
+If your spouse no longer resides in Georgia, then you have to file in the county of your own residence.
+In order to file in your own county of residence your spouse will have had to been gone for less than six months, and/or would have had to previously lived in your county of residence with you.

 Can I file for divorce even if we’re still living together?